Want to maximise your port time in Montego Bay? Here’s my guide to the popular Jamaican port of call.

 On the return journey to the cruise port. the tour stopped at the Shoppes at Rose Hall – a lot of cruise excursions stop here.
 There were a lot of souvenir and jewellery shops in a pleasant setting and if you want to grab some souvenirs quickly, this may not be the cheapest but it will save you time – our tour guide gave us 15 minutes to explore!
 We opted for window shopping before discovering a guy fresh coconut water, served straight from the coconut, only a straw needed!

-Food: Go for a late lunch at Margharitaville’s rooftop terrace and enjoy beautiful sea views, and remember it’s 5 o’clock somewhere!
+Food: Go for a late lunch at Margaritaville’s rooftop terrace and enjoy beautiful sea views, and remember, it’s 5 o’clock somewhere!
 Thrill-seekers can take the 120ft water slide from the terrace into the sea.
 Margharitaville, Gloucester Ave (Hip Strip), Montego Bay is a 10 minute taxi ride from just outside the cruise terminal.

 Top food recommendation: try a Jamaican Patty, which can be purchased from one of the kiosks immediately outside the cruise terminal building.
 Delicious snack!

 Beaches: Visit one of the stunning beaches near the cruise port such as Doctor’s Cave Beach.
 It’s $4 per person by taxi and $6 entry, you can also rent chairs and umbrellas for $6 each.

 Although we chose the Martha Brae river rafting, our friends decided to visit Rose Hall and go horseback riding, which includes a sea swim with the horses.
 Both groups of friends enjoyed their respective excursions so I would not hesitate to go with their recommendations for my next trip to Montego Bay.